-On May 3, 2017, the Company announced that it acquired new ground, by staking additional BLM lode mining claims at the Company's Horsethief gold property, located 26 km (16 miles) east of Pioche, Nevada.
+On May 3, 2017, the Company announced that it acquired new ground, by staking additional 33 BLM lode mining claims at the Horsethief property.
 The new claims double the size of the property to 525 ha (1,299 acres) in size.
 In conjunction with the staking, a sampling and prospecting program was conducted resulting in the identification of new jasperoid outcrops and stratigraphy prospective for Carlin-style sediment-hosted gold mineralization on the eastern portion of the property.